wandyezj/typestrict/design.md

 - simple uniform language
 - designed for simple scripts, not complex programming tasks

+## Theory

+- A uniform set of standard guidelines and practices for language features will add value to small scripts and it makes it easier to swap components between them
+- Allows other people to easily understand a set of scripts
+- removes surprises for unexpected uses of features

 ## Architecture

 - want to be able to attach a specific issue message to a specific node